• Skip to primary navigation

 • Prep the other salad ingredients: Slice the pickles (I used a Mandolin), finely dice the red onion, finely chop the dill, and cut the Havarti dill cheese into cubes (or shred it if you prefer).

 • Add the strained and chilled pasta to a large bowl, along with the pickles, red onion, dill, and cheese.
-Add about ¾ cup of the Dill Pickle Salad Dressing and stir to combine.
+Add about ¾ cup of the pickle dressing and stir to combine.
 Reserve the rest of the salad dressing.

 • Refrigerate for at least 4-6 hours.
-When ready to serve, add the rest of the Dill Pickle Salad Dressing (around ¼ cup) and stir.
+When ready to serve, add the rest of the pickle dressing (around ¼ cup) and stir.
 Enjoy!

 Notes